wavefrontHQ/docs/pages/doc/ui_examine_data.md

 You can select a larger or smaller time window or view past data instead of real-time data with the time bar controls.

 {% include note.html content="When you change the time window, the [chart resolution](ui_charts.html#chart-resolution) and the refresh rate change as well.
-For example, if you select a 10-minute time window, the charts in the dashboard refresh every second." %}
+For example, if you select a 10-minute time window, the charts in the dashboard refresh every second.
+Time window settings on a dashboard level apply to all charts for which you have selected the **Default to dashboard time window** option.
+If you have set a fixed time window on a chart, the time window on that specific chart won't be affected." %}

 **To change the dashboard time window:**